hmrc/pillar2-service-guide/source/documentation/index.md

 ---
-title: Pillar 2 Submission API Service Guide
+title: Pillar 2 API Service Guide
 weight: 1
 ---

-# Pillar 2 Submission API Service Guide
+# Pillar 2 API Service Guide

 Version 1.0 issued 23 December 2024
 ***

 ## Overview

-This service guide explains how you can integrate your software with the Pillar 2 Submission API.
+This service guide explains how you can integrate your software with the Pillar 2 API.
 **Pillar 2** is the name of a set of regulations introduced by the Organisation for Economic Cooperation and Development (**OECD**) to function as a global minimum tax.
 It is intended to ensure Multinational Enterprises (**MNEs**) with a turnover of €750m or more are subject to a minimum Effective Tax Rate of 15%.

 The API provides MNEs (and their agents) with the capability to